Learn more about accredited investors here.

-There are two ways of establishing accredited investor status:
+There are several ways of establishing accredited investor status:

 - You have earned income that exceeded $200,000 (or $300,000 together with a spouse) in each of the prior two years, and reasonably expect the same for the current year